mrfoliveira/Evaluation-procedures-for-forecasting-with-spatio-temporal-data/README.md

 # Evaluation procedures for forecasting with spatio-temporal data

-This repository contains the research compendium of "Evaluation procedures for forecasting with spatio-temporal data", authored by Mariana Oliveira, Luis Torgo, and Vitor Santos Costa, and submitted to ECML2018.
+This repository contains the research compendium of "Evaluation procedures for forecasting with spatio-temporal data", authored by Mariana Oliveira, Luis Torgo, and Vitor Santos Costa, and presented at ECML-PKDD 2018.

 ## Prerequisites